Home Hospitality Jobs in Australia – Complete Guide (2025)

 For Australians, coffee is a religion!
 So much so, in fact, that there’s a training course dedicated to these little roasted beans: barista training!
 In fact, there are not one but two courses: one is non-accredited, while the other is nationally recognised.

-This short 3-hour course enables beginners (with no experience) to learn how to use a coffee machine.
+The Barista Coffee Course is a basic 1-day course running from 9:00am to 4:30pm.
 You will learn how to make frothed milk, espresso and all the basic types of coffee, as well as how to clean and maintain a coffee machine.
 This course is available in cities such as Sydney, Adelaide, Melbourne, Brisbane, Newcastle, etc with Australian Barista School.

-If you’re really passionate about the barista profession, then this course is for you!
-The course generally lasts 2 days, during which you will learn all the secrets of this beverage.
+The Barista Master Class is a 2-day course running from 9:00am to 4:30pm.
 You’ll receive a nationally recognised certificate validating a number of skills, including “preparing and serving espresso coffee” and “using hygienic practices for food safety”.

 Bartending course